arunasurya/bisqtransifex/translatordoc.md

 Anyone is welcome to become a translator by creating an account on Transifex and requesting permission to translate on https://www.transifex.com/bisq.
 Please note that although we welcome your contributions in a language of your choice, currently only translations for ten core languages are being compensated.

 ## Team Structure
 Ideally, each language team has at **least two translators** who work closely with each other and contribute on a regular basis.
 While one translator can focus on the translation, the other can perform reviews of these translations.

+## Translator Collaboration
+One of the transifex admins will reach out to translators in each core language team to engage them and foster active collaboration.
+Ideally, we will have monthly translator calls to share our knowledge with one another, etc. This will be announced in the three communication channels.

 ## Core Languages